Reality of the quantum state: Towards a stronger {\psi}-ontology theorem

-Outcome-ontic theories in this sense are precisely the \emph{deterministic, non-contextual} ontological theories, determinism being the requirement that for all measurements and all $\lambda \in \Lambda$ the corresponding distribution over outcomes is a delta function.
-The failure of an empirical model (i.e.~a probability table representing either empirical data or theoretical predictions for empirical data) to be realisable by a deterministic, non-contextual ontological model is precisely an instance of \emph{contextuality}.
-Equivalently \cite{abramsky:11}, contextual empirical models may be characterised as those which fail to have realisation by a factorisable ontological model, and thus contextuality generalises \emph{non-locality} (a term which applies in the special case of a multipartite measurement scenario).
+Outcome-ontic theories in this sense are precisely the \emph{deterministic, non-contextual} ontological theories; determinism being the requirement that for all measurements and all $\lambda \in \Lambda$ the corresponding distribution over outcomes is a $\delta$-function.
+The failure of an empirical model (i.e.,a probability table representing either empirical data or theoretical predictions for empirical data) to be realisable by a deterministic, noncontextual ontological model is precisely an instance of \emph{contextuality}.
+Equivalently \cite{abramsky:11}, contextual empirical models may be characterised as those which fail to have realisation by a factorisable ontological model, and thus contextuality generalises \emph{nonlocality} (a term which applies in the special case of a multipartite measurement scenario).

-Any instance of non-locality or contextuality in a quantum mechanically realisable empirical model, therefore, provides a contradiction between the predictions of quantum mechanics and those of outcome-ontic ontological theories.
-The theorems of Bell, Kochen-Specker, etc., which identify such empirical models, can therefore be re-interpreted as no-go theorems which rule out outcome-ontology.
-Note the apparent duality here: while $\psi$-ontology theorems rule out certain $\psi$-\emph{epistemic} theories, non-locality or contextuality theorems rule out certain outcome-\emph{ontic} theories.
+Any instance of nonlocality or contextuality in a quantum mechanically realisable empirical model, therefore, provides a contradiction between the predictions of quantum mechanics and those of outcome-ontic ontological theories.
+The theorems of Bell, Kochen and Specker, etc., which identify such empirical models, can thus be re-interpreted as no-go theorems which rule out outcome-ontology.
+Note the apparent duality here: while $\psi$-ontology theorems rule out certain $\psi$-\emph{epistemic} theories, nonlocality or contextuality theorems rule out certain outcome-\emph{ontic} theories.